bartwc/website2/src/01-tudelft-guides/03-coding-guidelines.md

 * **Avoid raw pointers** - Use smart pointers to prevent memory leaks
 * **Check return values** - Always verify function return codes
 * **Use const correctness** - Mark parameters and methods as `const` when possible

+# Additional Notes

+## Source Code Standards

+### Code Quality Principles

+**Maintainability:**
+- Write clean, structured code
+- Use consistent indentation, capitalization, commenting
+- Code has long lifetime and will be read by many people
+- Write simple, understandable code

+**Testing Requirements:**
+- No program is finished until comprehensively tested
+- Testing means demonstrating correct operation for all inputs
+- Not just finding one input that seems to work

+## **Compilation and Warnings**

+**Compiler Settings:**
+- Compile with strictest options: `-Wall -ansi` for C/C++
+- All warnings must be resolved
+- Code should compile without warnings or not compile at all

+**Assertions:**
+- Insert assertions to check properties that should hold
+- In C/C++: at start and end of functions
+- In VHDL: in entity declaration or architectures

+## **Naming and Documentation**

+**Naming Conventions:**
+- Use descriptive English names for all identifiers
+- Even when English is not your native language
+- Variables, functions, methods, classes, files

+**Build Systems:**
+- Use makefiles where possible
+- Document compilation parameters
+- Ease installation and reproduction for others

+## **Version Management (Git)**

+### Why Use Version Management

+1. **Backup and Recovery**: Return to previous versions
+2. **Change Tracking**: Trace what changed between versions
+3. **Multi-location Work**: Work from different computers
+4. **Collaboration**: Multiple people can work on same files
+5. **Remote Backups**: Multiple repositories act as backups
+6. **Experimental Changes**: Make speculative changes safely

+### Git Best Practices

+**What to Version Control:**
+- All source code
+- All papers, technical notes, reports
+- Microsoft Word documents (use Track Changes and Comments)

+**Commit Strategy:**
+- Commit frequently to minimize work loss
+- Commit whenever you have a working version (even after 5 minutes)
+- Use short but useful descriptions in commit messages
+- Each commit should be a self-contained change (one feature or bug fix)

+**File Management:**
+- Only check in source files (not generated files)
+- For LaTeX: avoid very long lines to improve change tracking
+- Each sentence should start on a new line when possible
+- Use hard line breaks at column 70-80 for intermediate results

+**Branching:**
+- Branches are cheap - use them for experiments
+- Delete branches if experiments don't work out
+- Merge successful experiments into main branch